 The programme offers an ideal opportunity for performance makers to create more in-depth and professional performances that you will articulate through presentation and documentation as well as through your performance.

-This exciting taught postgraduate degree will allow you to focus on developing your own arts practice.
-Your practice will be supported by experienced tutors and guest artists and you will be encouraged to create performances for festivals, city centre venues and site specific projects or for the touring studio.
-We will encourage you to develop strategies on how to reflect, theorise and document your practice and offer you a platform to share your thinking for public dissemination.
+Your practice will be supported by experienced tutors and guest artists and you will be encouraged to create performances aimed towards festivals, city centre venues, site-specific projects or the touring studio.

 - York St John University

 - 2019 - 20 Full-time Home & EU students: £5,000, International (non EU) students: £12,750 per annum

 - September 2019

 Why study Theatre & Performance at York St John University?

 - Your own practice is at the centre of the programme.

 - Complimentary skills are brought together allowing positive connections to be made with other students for possible collaborations.
 From day one, in the module ‘The Reflective Practitioner’, students of all different disciplines share ideas and practices, and opportunities for collaboration often arise out of this.